clusterpedia-io/website/content/en/docs/concepts/cluster-sync-resources.md

 spec:
   syncResourcesRefName: "global-base"
 ```

-When we modify **ClusterSyncResources**, all resource types syncronized within the **PediaCluster** that reference it will be modified accordingly.
+When you modify **ClusterSyncResources**, all resource types syncronized within the **PediaCluster** that reference to it will be modified accordingly.

-If **PediaCluster** has both `spec.syncResourcesRefName` and `spec.syncResources` set, then the concatenation of the two will be used.
+If **PediaCluster** has both `spec.syncResourcesRefName` and `spec.syncResources` set, it will use the result of a ANDed calculation.

 ```yaml
 apiVersion: cluster.clusterpedia.io/v1alpha2
 kind: PediaCluster